Sue Ann Thompson's Inauguration Gown

 During the mid and late 1980s women's evening attire was often based in deep, rich jewel tones and covered with razzle-dazzle decoration of either beads or sequins.
 Shomax, a brand that specialized in eveningwear, was especially well-known for its sequined garments.
 Sue Ann's dress consists of silver sequins machine-sewn to silk gauze with a matching rayon lining.
 The dress originally had a silver belt that was not donated to the Wisconsin Historical Society with the dress.

-From her humble beginnings no one, not even Sue Ann herself, would have guessed she would one day be a famous Wisconsinite.
 Born in Cashton Village on August 31, 1941, her family moved to Kendall when she was a small girl.
-Both towns are located in Monroe County, Wisconsin.
 Her father worked as a part-time maintenance man and her parents owned a meat locker where her father processed meat.

-Sue Ann attended Viterbo College in La Crosse earning a degree in elementary and secondary education.
-After college she became a Franciscan nun for five years, but left the order to become a teacher in Milwaukee.
+Sue Ann attended Viterbo College in La Crosse, while a student, she joined the Franciscan Sisters of Perpetual Adoration.
+She served as nun for six years and earned a degree in elementary and secondary education during that time.
+Upon leaving the order, she become a teacher in Milwaukee.
 While there, the teachers' union asked her to travel to Madison and lobby on their behalf.
-It was in Madison that she met a young state legislator from Elroy named Tommy Thompson.
+It was in Madison that she met a young state legislator from Elroy named Tommy Thompson whom she had known while growing up.
 A year later on March 29, 1969 they married.

-The couple raised three children in Elroy, Wisconsin, Tommy's hometown, where Sue Ann also taught 6th grade.
+The couple raised three children in Elroy, Wisconsin, Tommy's hometown, and Sue Ann taught 6th grade.
 When Tommy became governor, Sue Ann decided to stay in Elroy and continue teaching, a decision her husband supported.
-At first, Elroy students and parents were awed and a little intimidated by having the First Lady as a teacher, but they soon learned she intended to remain their teacher first and foremost.
+At first, students and parents were awed and a little intimidated by having the First Lady as a teacher, but they soon learned she intended to remain their teacher first and foremost

 Learn More